Addis Ababa Entry Requirements

 Prohibited Items

-- Pornographic materials - in any format including digital
+- Obscene or pornographic materials - including digital content on devices

 - Counterfeit currency and goods - including fake designer items